mutugierik/data-analysis/README.md

 ## Recommendations
 * The business should focus on opening more stores in the United States since the USA generated more profit and revenue for the country than the rest of the business locations.
 * The business should stock more bikes in their six locations since this is the product that is generating more sales, profit and revenue.
 * The marketing campaign should focus on pulling more ladies to the business since they are generating considerably less revenue compared to males.
+Moreover, the business peaks in the months of May, June and December, while it dips between July and Novemember.
+Therefore, the marketing campaign should happen from July to November.
 ## Caveats and Assumptions
 * The dataset used is static, not dynamic.
 Thus, the data does not change with time.